Jobs, Economics, And A Vegan Nation

 How much is the U.S. economy dependent on the suffering of animals?
 Any serious proposal to shift to a plant-based society must account for the economic effects of such a transition, and this report by the Humane Party sets out to detail exactly how big that economic impact might be.
 By understanding exactly how much of the economy is related to animal exploitation, we can plan for the economic effects of a change to veganism.
 To do so, exploitative jobs are split into three categories: those which directly exploit animals, those that exist because of the exploitation of animals, and those which support the exploitation of animals.

 The first category includes jobs in animal farming and ranching, as well as fishing, hunting, and trapping.
-There are a total of 2.5 million people employed in these sectors; the largest subcategory is cattle ranching with 1.3 million jobs – this despite the fact that beef makes up less than half of America’s total meat consumption.
+There are a total of 2.5 million people employed in these sectors; the largest subcategory of directly-exploiting jobs is cattle ranching with 1.3 million jobs – this despite the fact that beef makes up less than half of America’s total meat consumption.
 From an environmental and resource-allocation perspective, beef is clearly the biggest offender.
 The smallest subcategory is fishing, hunting, and trapping, which altogether employ just 19,600 people.

 The third, and largest, category includes jobs which support animal exploitation.
 This includes restaurants, grocery stores, farming for animal feed, and industries that use animal products like apparel manufacturing and bakeries.
 Nearly 17 million Americans are employed in this category, with 10.5 million alone in the restaurant industry.
 The smallest subcategory is sugar and confectionary product manufacturing, with 74,000 jobs.
 (For those like me who were confused about this category: bone char is commonly used to bleach and filter processed cane sugar; it is not used in the production of beet sugar).
 It is worth noting that these jobs would likely be the least-affected by a transition to a plant-based society.
 There will still be a demand for restaurants and apparel, but the products would be free of animal exploitation.